 We also compute the loss in funding experienced by local governments when they face a tax cut due to failure of a renewal tax levy and fine-tune a Vision Transformer model to predict and identify the changes in road quality in these areas.
 We find an average decline of 15% in road quality in areas that cut their renewal taxes and a decline in home sale price of 9% over the 10-year period.
-We find no anticipation effects, unlike Beenstock, Feldman and Felsenstein (2016) and Diao, Leonard and Sing (2017), but we find statistically significant effects starting four years and continuing onto the later years.
+We find no anticipation effects, unlike Beenstock, Feldman and Felsenstein (2016) and Diao, Leonard and Sing (2017), but we find statistically significant effects starting in the fourth year after the vote and continuing at least through the ninth year.
 We find these effects to be more consistent for urban rather than rural areas.
 We find a lack of dose-response based on the size of the levy, but we find larger house price reductions for more expensive houses than for cheaper houses.

-Future research could extend the dynamic regression discontinuity identification strategy we employ to other geographies, using vote share as a running variable for places that vote on road spending, or using time as a running variable for cities that directly change road spending without a referendum.
+Future research could extend the regression discontinuity identification strategy we employ to other geographies, using vote share as a running variable for places that vote on road spending, or using time as a running variable for cities that directly change road spending without a referendum.
 Moreover, it could also shift away from studying votes to maintain spending toward studying votes to increase road spending, although the endogeneity of choosing when to propose such a referendum makes identification for such settings more challenging.

 References